Android 10: Emulation of Magisk/SuperSU on an AOSP AVD

 Setup Python, JDK and Environment

-• Create a new ANDROID_HOME environment variable, which should be set to your Android SDK installation location.
-Refer to Appendix 3 for further details.
+environment variable, which should be set to your Android SDK installation location.
+Refer to Appendix 3 for further details. - Python package

 pip install colorama